A pretty smile and white teeth give you the confidence that you need for your day-to-day activities.

 But more than that, healthy pearly whites also determine your overall oral health.

-Even if you used the best toothbrush, the highest recommended toothpaste and brush and floss three times a day, you might still see dental plaque in your teeth, which could result to tartar buildup even over few hours of bacterial buildup.
+Even if you used the best toothbrush, the highest recommended toothpaste, and brush and floss three times a day, you might still see the dental plaque in your teeth, which could result in tartar buildup even over few hours of bacterial buildup.

-Eventually, if tartar is left untreated, it could lead to a more serious problem, which could result to your teeth falling off in no time.
+Eventually, if tartar is left untreated, it could lead to a more serious problem, which could result in your teeth falling off in no time.